hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/route53recoveryreadiness_recovery_group.html.markdown

 The following argument are optional:

 * `cells` - (Optional) List of cell arns to add as nested fault domains within this recovery group
 * `tags` - (Optional) Key-value mapping of resource tags.
-If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attribute Reference

 This resource exports the following attributes in addition to the arguments above:

 * `arn` - ARN of the recovery group
-* `tagsAll` - Map of tags assigned to the resource, including those inherited from the provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tagsAll` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Timeouts

 [Configuration options](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts):

-- `delete` - (Default `5M`)
+- `delete` - (Default `5m`)

 ## Import